 If you are registering a group of campers, please call our offices to find out availability of programs.
 We suggest you have names, gender and grade levels of all campers when you call.
-If each camper is receiving financial assistance from the church and possibly Conference camperships as well, we suggest that you MAIL in the registration forms with deposits paid by parent/guardians.
+If each camper is receiving financial assistance from the church and possibly Conference camperships as well, we suggest that you have the parent/guardians register online and pay the deposit.

 If a camper registers for camp online, is the church contact person notified?

 If a camper registers online, it is the responsibility of the parent/camper to notify the church contact person.
 The summer camp registration office will not send notification of registration to the church.

 If I have a camper that cancels can I substitute another in his/her place?

 Due to the many variables involved when a camper cancels, substitutions may or may not be possible.
 You may request a substitution by contacting the Summer Camp Office; all requests should be in writing or email.

 Substitutions must be for the same gender and grade level program as the original camper.
 Camperships can be transferred to the substitute if all paperwork has been completed and the substitute meets the same criteria for Camperships as the original camper.